omaraflak/matlab-neural-network/README.md

 # Matlab Neural Network

-This is a simple and modulat way of implementing a neural network with Matlab.
+A simple and modular way of implementing a neural network with Matlab.

 # Example